mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-image-fetcher.md

 # plugin-image-fetcher

-Plugin for downloading and converting images referenced in a Markdown file to local files.
+Image download conversion plugin, download images referenced in markdown to local.

 ## transform

-For example, when downloading novels from AO3, this plugin can be used to download the images included in the novel to local files.
+For example, when downloading a novel from ao3, you can use this plugin to download the images in the novel to local.

 ```yaml
 tasks: